linchpin/wpengine-codeship-continuous-deployment/README.md

 ### deploying to your pipeline (master|develop)

-In order to deploy to your pipeline you can use the following command regardless of master|develop| or a custom branch.
-We are doing a git pull using https instead of SSH so we can clone anonymously.
+In order to deploy to your pipeline you can use the following command regardless of master, develop or a custom branch.
+We are utilizing `https` instead of `SSH` so we can `git clone` the deployment script without requiring authentication.

 ```
 # load our build script from the linchpin repo